FelipeButtinger/Shoppis/README.md

 ## how to test my application.

 -**1**: clone my repository.

 -**2**: open a terminal and run "npm install expo".

--**3**: open an integrated terminal in package.json, and run "npx exp", after it, press "w" to select web test -**4**: test the application
+-**3**: open an integrated terminal in package.json, and run "npx exp", after it, press "w" to select web test.

+-**4**: test the application

 Solo Deveoper